bcgov/agri-nmp/Readme.md

 brew services stop postgresql
 ```

+#### Soil values

+By default, if the database is empty, NMP will auto-populate it with static values.

+To update the values in the local database, use `pg_dump` to grab data from PROD.

 ## Updates to code values without developer assistance

 This project allows non-technical users (i.e. Product Owners) with business domain knowledge, to revise and update static code table values, message text, etc.  See the [instructions](app/Server/src/SERVERAPI/Data/README.md) for details.